-We reviewed the top car insurance companies in Kentucky and found that Kentucky Farm Bureau has the best rates for a minimum-coverage policy ($698 per year), while State Farm has the lowest rates for full coverage ($1,610).
+We reviewed the top car insurance companies in Kentucky and found that the Kentucky Farm Bureau has the best rates for a minimum-coverage policy at $698 per year.

-ValuePenguin looked into car insurance rates in Kentucky across hundreds of cities and seven major auto insurance providers in the state.
-Using our sample driver profile, the average cost of car insurance in Kentucky is $775 for a six-month minimum-coverage policy, or $1,549 per year.
+ValuePenguin evaluated car insurance rates in Kentucky across hundreds of cities and seven major auto insurance providers in the state.
+Based on our analysis, the average cost of car insurance in Kentucky is $775 for a six-month minimum-coverage policy, or $1,549 per year.

 But rates in Kentucky can vary widely by city, insurance provider, coverage levels and the driver's record and personal details.
 Kentucky Farm Bureau is our pick for the cheapest car insurance in Kentucky, but another insurer may be the cheapest for a driver with a different profile and vehicle.